Hearing Instrument Dispenser

 - After the Exam

-There are two parts to the practical exam.
-Candidates will take the in-person portion of the practical exam on these dates or may retest the in-person portions of the exam that they previously failed.
-The exam also has portions done that are conducted virtually and will be held at a time agreed upon by MDH proctors prior to the in-person exam date.
+The practical exam has two parts.
+Candidates will take the in-person portion of the practical exam on the dates listed below or may retest the in-person portions of the exam that they previously did not pass.
+The exam also has portions that are conducted virtually and will be held at a time agreed upon by MDH proctors.
+The virtual portion of the exam must be completed prior to the in-person exam date.

-The HID exam is offered a minimum of three times per year; please apply early as spots fill up quickly.
+The HID exam is offered a minimum of three times per year.
+Space is limited.
+Please apply early, as spots fill up quickly.

-There will be no accommodations outside of the dates already established by MDH.
+There will be no accommodations outside of the dates established by MDH.

-Please note that the exam day you choose as your preferred day is not guaranteed and may already be closed because of applications that we have received prior to yours.
+Please note that the exam day you choose as your preferred day is not guaranteed and may already be closed due to applications that were received prior to yours.

 Exam Date | Application Deadline | Payment Deadline |